MANILLA in PRINT

 The MANILLA FIELD

-Printer John Hammill came to Manilla in 1911 and founded Manilla's 2nd newspaper, the 'Manilla Field' and Hammill's Printery, which he ran successfully until 1919.
-In August of that year, fire destroyed several businesses on the western side of Manilla street at the southern end of town, including 'The Manilla Field and Hammill's Printery'.
+Printer John Hammill came to Manilla from Cowra in 1911 and founded Manilla's 2nd newspaper, the 'Manilla Field' and Hammill's Printery, which he ran successfully until 1919.
+In August of that year, fire destroyed 'The Manilla Field and Hammill's Printery'.
 Consequently, copies of the Manilla Field are extremely rare.
 There are just 3 pages held in the Manilla Community Archives - a brief 1914 Wartime extra and 2 pages from a 1918 edition, reproduced here.

 John Hammill was involved in the newspaper industry for 45 years prior to his death in 1926 at the age of 59.
-Over his long career, he had interests in many publications:- the 'Broken Hill Times', the 'Marrickville Review', the 'Eagle Printing Co.', the 'Corowa Chronicle', the 'Albury Banner', the 'Coolamon and Ganmain Farmers Review', and the 'Cowra Guardian'.
+Over his long career, he had interests in many publications:- the 'Broken Hill Times', the 'Marrickville Review', the 'Eagle Printing Co.', the 'Albury Banner', the 'Coolamon and Ganmain Farmers Review', the 'Corowa Chronicle', and the 'Cowra Guardian'.

 The First Manilla History Book

 'The TRANSFORMATION of MANELLAE' was written by Alton Richmond Macleod (1887-1951), proprietor of The Manilla Express between 1918-1947.
 For his history book, he researched the pages of the Manilla Express, editions of the Government Gazette, feature articles from major newspapers and drew upon local knowledge.

 After editing the Express for 24 years, "Mac" sold the newspaper to George Greaves of Barraba in 1947, to concentrate on completing his book.
 With the aid of a mortgage, Macleod's history book was self-published in 1949, 2 years before his death.
 It has been digitised and can now be viewed on the A.N.L.'s Trove website.